Solving a Cosmetics Company Export Labeling Problem with XB Fulfillment Value-Added Services

 A leading manufacturer and distributor of beauty products regularly exports its products globally.
 The exported products are the same as those sold domestically but require the application of “country of destination” specific labels on each individual product.
 The process of labeling, not the distributor’s core competency, was very time consuming, a nuisance, and was performed in busy warehouse isles, tying up critical warehouse space and essential working capital.

-XB Logistics took over the labeling projects and was able to not only reduce the time to label the products from six weeks to seven days, but was also able to reduce the cost as well as implement QC procedures which revealed previously unknown QC metrics on packaging container issues.
+XB Fulfillment took over the labeling projects and was able to not only reduce the time to label the products from six weeks to seven days, but was also able to reduce the cost as well as implement QC procedures which revealed previously unknown QC metrics on packaging container issues.

 Pick, Pack and Ship: From Problem to Worry Free Solution of Retail Displays